engineyard/ey-docs/pages/full-text-search-with-thinking-sphinx.md

 	  </tr>
 	  <tr>
 	    <td>I set up Sphinx without using chef recipes.
 It worked fine at first but then stopped working.</td>
-		<td>If you do not use chef recipes to set up Sphinx, Sphinx configuration is lost whenever your AppCloud instance is restarted.</td>
+		<td>If you do not use chef recipes to set up Sphinx, Sphinx configuration is lost whenever your Cloud instance is restarted.</td>
 	</tr>
 	<tr>
 		<td>I can't connect to the Sphinx server / Sphinx server not found.</td>